 500 West Main Street

 Local Mission Committee

 The Local Mission committee meets the third Tuesday of every month at 7:00 PM in Room 120.
 Meetings are open to anyone who is interested in serving.
 Current committee members are:

 The Presbyterian Church of Danville is one of four area churches participating in a program to serve nutritious meals to those that are hungry in our community.
 Usually on the second Saturday of the month, from 8:30am - 12:00pm, all are welcome to come to Fellowship Hall to prepare, package and deliver these meals.
 There is a job for everyone - even the smallest hands can get involved!

-For more information or if you would like to get involved, please contact Lynn in the Church office.
+For more information or if you would like to get involved, please contact Nicole in the Church office.

 Soups On Us